 Dentists don’t recommend children brush their teeth by themselves until they’re eight years old, so even if your preschooler is super confident and independent, be sure to supervise them as they might start slacking off.
 It can take kids a while to get the hang of brushing when they’re little, so make it something you do together and give them the choice of brushing their teeth themselves or you doing it for them – and if they don’t do it properly then it’s Mum’s turn.

 There are lots of different tooth brushing apps out there for your smartphone and tablet that can help get children excited about the act of brushing their teeth.
 Macleans Brush Time is a good one and there is also a sweet one from The Wiggles.
 Most apps have a cute song and video that kids can watch while brushing their teeth, which tells them what to do and makes sure they brush for a full two minutes.
 Children may want to play the apps outside of brushing time too, as many have other games and features to help foster a feeling of fun around tooth brushing.

 3. Buy new brushes

 Try buying a new toothbrush or two, even better if your child gets to choose it themselves.
-They might be more inclined to clean their teeth if Frozen or Mickey Mouse is on the brush, and you can also try different types such as electric ones or brushes that change colour are popular choices for little users.
+They might be more inclined to clean their teeth if the crew from Frozen or Mickey Mouse is on the brush’s handle, and you can also try different types of brushes – an electric toothbrush or a toothbrush that change colour are popular choices for little users.